Lempo: Descriptions

 In runic songs, Lempo is connected to fire, which has created theories of Lempo's possible role as a fire haltija.
 Lemmes or lemmäs means a meteorite which makes a howling sound when falling to the ground, while plural lemmenet means sparks above a campfire.
 The word lempo means a ball lightning.
 Similarly, erotic love (lempi) has been described like a flame which flares up within a person.
 Fire which came with a meteorite crash or ball lightning was considered sacred.
 There are many similar sounding place names in Lempäälä, such as Lempoinen and Lempää.
-According to folklore, there were Lempo's cave (Lemmon luola) and Lempo's hole (Lemmon kuoppa) in Lempäälä, the latter near the local church.
-It has been theorized these formations could've been caused by meteorite strikes.
+According to folklore, there was Lempo's cave (Lemmon luola) and Lempo's hole (Lemmon kuoppa) in Lempäälä, the latter near the local church.
+It has been theorized that these formations could have been caused by meteorite strikes.
 Local folklore states Lempo was worshipped there before the arrival of Christianity.
 Both formations were destroyed when a railway was built in the area.
 It is also possible the place names near Lempäälä originate from a name meaning a place of fire.

-According to Lauri Hakulinen, the Old Finnish word *lempä would've meant mythological fire.
+According to Lauri Hakulinen, the Old Finnish word *lempä would have meant mythological fire.
 Partially based on this, author Juha Kuisma presented Lempo as Holy Fire, a fire woman, a fire goddess, who fertilized the fields in slash and burn cultivation.
 Her worship would've then been replaced by Saint Birgitta in Christian times.
 Felix Johannes Oinas thought that "Lempo" was a name for a demon even before the arrival of Christianity; the name would originate from "love", as people called the demon their beloved in order to evade its wrath.
 Ulla-Maija Kulonen believed the name to be connected to the meanings of 'fire' and 'flame', and that it became a swear word due to these meanings.